Greater efficiency for work and study with a role-based intranet

-The University of Helsinki’s aims include developing communications and related channels in support of community spirit, interaction, teaching and research.
-Digia tailored a new publication system for the university, the Flamma portal, which is one of the largest intranet services in Finland.
+Digia tailored a new publication system for the University of Helsinki, the Flamma portal, which is one of the largest intranet services in Finland.

 The University of Helsinki’s strategy for 2007-2009 included developing an inspiring, supportive and rewarding work and learning environment.
 In addition, its communications policy sought to develop internal communications and related channels in support of community spirit, interaction, and management.
 These goals served as the basis for the new electronic desktop project.

 Content production solution was implemented agilely in phases

 Digia’s customer solution for the University of Helsinki was implemented agilely in phases.
 The first phase comprised the implementation of a customised publication tool for content production.
 The tool was designed to be user-friendly and boost efficiency in content production.
 It can also be used in the production of content for public Internet pages.